 Hotels Don't Suddenly Appear

 This tip is especially useful for the independent travelers.
-When you arrive in Tangier, either at the bus station, train station or ferry port you will be greeted by many people, inquiring rather loudly, where you want to go to.
+When you arrive in Tangier, either at the bus station, train station, or ferry port you will be greeted by many people, inquiring rather loudly, where you want to go to.
 Many of these folks will earn a commission for taking you to a hotel of their choosing.
-This doesn't mean that the hotel will necessarily be bad, it just means you may end up in an area you don't want to be in; the price of your room will be higher to cover the commission, or the hotel could indeed be quite nasty.
+This doesn't mean that the hotel will necessarily be bad, it just means you may end up in an area you don't want to be in; the price of your room will be higher to cover the commission or the hotel could be questionable.

 Hotel touts have figured lots of clever techniques to scare gullible tourists into following them to a hotel they earn commissions from.
 They may ask you what hotel you have booked and then tell you emphatically that that hotel is full, has moved, or is in a bad area.
 Some hotel touts will go further and even pretend to call your hotel for you and get a friend on the phone to tell you the hotel is full.

 Don't believe the hype.
 Make a reservation with a hotel before you arrive, especially if you're arriving in the evening.
-Your guidebook will have phone numbers of all hotels they list, or you can research online before you go.
+Your guidebook will have phone numbers of all the hotels they list, or you can research online before you go.
 Take a taxi and insist they take you to the hotel of your choosing.
 If your taxi driver pretends not to know the location of your hotel, take another taxi.
+Most respectable hotels can also arrange a driver for you, which takes away some of the stress.

 It's better to pay a little more for your first night in Tangier rather than to end up somewhere you don't want to be.